Udemy Review: How Udemy Is Killing Online Learning

 • Many Udemy courses are not accredited.

-• Many employers do not accept Udemy certificates because Udemy is not an accredited educational institution.
+• Many employers do not accept Udemy certificates because Udemy is not accredited.

 • Udemy is focused on making money for Udemy, not for educators